matsen/teaching/courses/GS541/index.md

 ### Software prerequisites

 * The [seaview](http://doua.prabi.fr/software/seaview) sequence alignment and phylogenetic analysis tool.
 * Anaconda with some core packages.
-I'm guessing you already have this set up, but if not here are some steps for you:
+If you don't already have this set up here are some steps for you:
     * Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
     * `conda create --name 541 python=3.7; conda activate 541`
     * `conda install jupyter matplotlib pandas scipy`